 If You’re Self-Employed, Why Haven’t You Taken Out a Pension?

-Almost half of self-employed people said they simply couldn’t afford to contribute to a pension, while more than 1 in 5 said they just hadn’t got round to it yet.
+Over one third of self-employed people said they simply couldn’t afford to contribute to a pension, while more than 1 in 5 said they just hadn’t got round to it yet.

 Do You Think You’ll Be Better or Worse Off than Your Parents in Retirement?